UEABIO/physalia-R-course/docs/07-shiny.md

   })
 ```

 If you use `verbatimTextOutput` in the UI (no change to the render function), it will show the output in a fixed-width font.
 This can be good for code or text you want the user to copy.
+The rendering function in the server remains the same (`renderText`).

 ```r